snplmntn/ainay-companion-care/README.md

 ## Morning Briefing ("Health Radio") Feature

-A personalized audio briefing that plays when users open the app - like a friendly health radio station for seniors.
+A personalized audio briefing that plays when users open the app - like a friendly health radio station for anyone managing their medications.

 ### How it works